chromice/ae/README.md

 <?php endif ?>
 ```

-You can combine several sequences together to create repeatable field groups.
+You can combine several sequences in one loop to create repeatable field groups.

 ### Validation

 Form library comes with a few validation methods.
-Each method accept the error message that should be displayed to the user, if validation fails, as the first argument.
+Each method accepts validation error message as the first argument.

-Any field can be made required to be filled in by user:
+Any field can be made required:

 ```php
 $field->required('This field is required.');